-Every aspect of Obvious is an opportunity to apply design thinking to situations and our infrastructure is no exception: we live on the internet —and therefore, our internet should always be alive.
+Every aspect of Obvious is an opportunity to apply design thinking to situations.
+Our infrastructure is no exception: we live on the internet — and therefore, our internet should always be alive.
 When it was time to redo our office network, the question I asked myself was: can it be a pleasure to set up, manage, and derive insights from something as mundane as our network connection?

-However, in addition to dedicated ethernet ports, we also need to have excellent WiFi — as our work and our devices are far more mobile than when Joel wrote about the Bionic Office.
+However, in addition to dedicated ethernet ports, we also needed to have excellent WiFi — as our work and our devices are far more mobile than when Joel wrote about the Bionic Office.

 It was unsurprising to find that Ubiquti was founded by an ex-Apple engineer.
-Their products are elegantly plain, mostly white and glow gently, a-la the old Macbook breathing LEDs (which I miss sorely).
-Their wireless access points blend into the surroundings, unlike “high-end” consumer routers (Exhibits A, B, C and oh dear god what).
+Their products are elegantly plain, mostly white and glow gently, a la the old MacBook breathing LEDs (which I miss sorely).
+Their wireless access points blend into the surroundings, unlike “high-end” consumer routers (Exhibits A, B, and oh dear God what).

-I can easily spot issues with either our network traffic, see if there are particular access points which are overloaded, upgrade firmware on all the network connected devices — it even has an extremely well-designed mobile app, which you can use to login to all your networks from anywhere in the world, and perform fixes, diagnose problems, all the sys-admin-y tasks that you would usually have to be on the same network to perform.
+I can easily spot issues with either our network traffic and see if there are particular access points which are overloaded, upgrade firmware on all the network connected devices.
+It even has an extremely well-designed mobile app, which you can use to login to all your networks from anywhere in the world.
+You can perform fixes, diagnose problems, and all the other sys-admin-y tasks that you would usually have to be on the same network to perform.

-Don’t buy any Ubiquiti gear off Amazon/Flipkart.
-Prices there are highly inflated.
-Look at Ubiquiti’s prices on their US website, and don’t pay more than 5–10% extra.
+Don’t buy any Ubiquiti gear off Amazon or Flipkart, as the prices there seem highly inflated.
+I'd recommend looking at Ubiquiti’s prices on their US website, and not paying more than 5–10% extra.
 We’ve had good results with the following dealers:

 Alternatively, for an even simpler approach, where you sacrifice some configuration ability, look at their Amplifi range.
 This is a mesh system, with beautifully designed hardware.

-We accomplished all our goals with this network gear:
+We accomplished all our goals with this network gear, and ticked these boxes:

 - Fast and reliable internet across our entire office